Skip to content

 • NotebookEdit: Allows editing Jupyter notebook files

-Along with the file editing tools, these Git commands are also automatically whitelisted:
+Along with the file editing tools, these Git commands are also automatically allowed:

 • git checkout:*